Guides

 Approximate travel time: 3 hours.

+Travel times were provided by the Los Angeles Metro and are intended only as approximations.
 To map out the dates and times of your trip, visit the Los Angeles Metro website.
-Enter your travel information in the “Trip Planner Box” for specific bus and metro information.
 You can also download the METRO app to your phone or call (323) 466-3876.
 Be prepared to give your starting point, the address of your destination, and your ideal arrival or departure time.

 Subscribe to Our Newsletter